Reid on Reliability, by Paul Reid

 Foil Cracks

 A third type of interconnect failure may best be described has a foil crack.
-This failure mode has been a nemesis to me personally for 35 years.
-Back in the early `80s we were frequently confronted with cracks in the internal foil on layer two and layer N-1 (the first internal layer up from the bottom of the board) on high layer count boards. read more
+This failure mode appears with cracks in the internal foil on layer two and layer N-1 (the first internal layer up from the bottom of the board) on high layer count boards.